nhsconnect/FHIR-ODS-API/pages/explore/restfulapis_identification_organization.md

 {% include custom/search.count.html para="2.1.10." resource="Organization" content="_count" example="10" text1="organization" %}

+**Paging**

+With the scale of the ODS data, the results returned from certain queries could be extensive and require a method for browsing the details returned.
+FHIR pagination provides the ability to return paged results, making the navigating of the results user friendly.
+It is possible to control the number of results returned using the `_count` parameter.
+The maximum page size is 20.
+See <a href="https://www.hl7.org/fhir/stu3/http.html#paging">Paging</a> for further information.

 {% include custom/search.summary.html para="2.1.11." resource="Organization" content="_summary" example="count" text1="organization" %}

 The supported modifiers for this search parameter are: